outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

     For more on *bibliography* thing, read [bibtex-vs-biber-and-biblatex-vs-natbib](http://tex.stackexchange.com/a/25702).

     > There is a big difference between the two methods.
 The 1st won't add packages (pulled in by USE flag like `extra`) to *@world*, while the second do.
 The 2nd method implies that you *explicitly* installed that specific package.
+You could add `1` *ontshot* option for emerge command as well to exclude `biblatex` from *world* group.
 Details refer to [53.
 Configuration consistently](http://www.fangxiang.tk/2015/03/25/gentoo-installation/).
 2. Fonts name resolution

     Though *XeTeX* and *CTeX* make use of system fonts, we need to make sure the fonts name is correctly resolved between Gentoo and *TeX*.